shariqueakram/shariqueakram.github.io/README.md

 # shariqueakram.github.io

-In the interest of standing up a webpage at the minimum, I did so using GitHub pages and purchased the domain (sharique.xyz) from SquareSpace
+In the interest of knowing how to at least standup a webpage, I used GitHub pages

-Will iterate on the site in the future
+Domain was purchased through SquareSpace